javalent/dice-roller/README.md

 By default, the plugin will display the formula along with the result.

 This can be turned off globally by turning off `Add Formula When Modifying` in settings, or by appending `|noform` to a `dice-mod` roll.

+## Replacing Blocks

+If `dice-mod` is used on a section roller, the plugin will attempt to find a block id for the resulting section, so it can be embedded.

+If a block id does not exist for that section, the plugin will attempt to create one for the section.
+This will modify the file being rolled.

 # Settings